Dayasingh22/Dayasingh22/README.md

 👨‍💻  Full Stack Developer with a strong foundation in modern web technologies.\
 🎓  Bachelor’s in Computer Science Engineering with specialization in Software Development.\
 💡  Constantly learning and diving deeper into LLMs, Blockchain, and Cloud Architecture.\
-🌱 &nbsp;I'm on track for learning more about backend development, Blockchain, and Cloud Architecture.\
 ✍️  In my free time, I enjoy Graphic Design, discovering new shows, and exploring creative ideas.\
-✍️  In my free time, I enjoy Graphic Design, discovering new shows, and exploring creative ideas.\
+💬  Open to collaborations, discussions, and any interesting tech chat!
-✉️ &nbsp;You can shoot me an email at dayasingh003@gmail.com!
+✉️  You can shoot me an email at dayasingh003@gmail.com!
 I'll try to respond as soon as I can.\
 📫  How to reach me via Phone/Whatsapp: +918920781812

 **Languages:**